 Directions: From the Taconic State Parkway, take the Route 134 exit and turn west.
 Just past the southbound exit ramp, turn right onto Grant Street; do not make the hard left onto Illington Road.
 At the stop sign, turn right onto Spring Valley Road.
 It is 0.7 miles to parking at the Nature Center.

 Daniels: “A rugged 4.9-mile hike miles takes hikers to six places in the park with Rock in their name.
 Which rock is more interesting?
 Visit all of them and decide for yourself.”

 Directions: From I-684, turn east onto Route 35.
 Go 3.8 miles and turn right on Route 121.
 It is 0.1 miles to the park’s entrance on Reservation Road.
 To reach the Rocks Trail, turn right onto Michigan Road and drive to the end.
 You will need to take the yellow trail to the beginning of the Rocks Trail.

 For more trail tips, check out Jane Daniels’ book, Walkable Westchester.
-The third edition of the book features information on 200 parks with more than 600 miles of trails.
+The third edition of the book features information on over 200 parks with more than 600 miles of trails.